A spy camera museum in Herberton? Yes, and it’s absolutely world class.

 Roy Jaques was also an ex-special forces operative, and that's where his interest in spy cameras started.
 As his large collection of antique cameras grew, he decided to expand and open the collection to the public.

-Michael happened to visit the museum in 2006 and Roy mentioned he wanted to retire, so Michael saw the opportunity to get involved in one of the most unique museums of the world and to expand the collection and bring professional photographic services to the Atherton Tableland.
+Michael happened to visit the museum in 2006 and Roy mentioned he wanted to retire, so Michael saw the opportunity to get involved in one of the most unique museums of the world and to expand the collection.